JueK3y-Prv/Project-TypeError/README.md

 - Creation of the website (frontend)
 - Linking the site with backend

-The project is currently at the end of the design phase.
+The project is currently in the early phase of "Creation of the website".
+<br>At the moment there are 4 web pages.
+These are Index and 404 for both languages
 <br>If there is an exact date, this paragraph will be updated _(*)_.
-###### _(*) Paragraph updated on 16.
-Febraur 2021_
+###### _(*) Paragraph updated on 01.
+March 2021_
 <br>

 ## What is the URL of the website?
-This question has 3 answers.
-Currently you can access the site via the [GitHub Pages](https://juek3y.github.io/project-lvm/) or the [Netlify link](https://type-error.netlify.app).
-However, I want to create a subdomain for juek3y.com so that the site is easier to reach and still includes all the features.
-<br>As above, I will update this article as soon as there is a new link.
-<br>Please note that the website is still a work in progress.
-Legal information will therefore be filled in with placeholders for now.
-You may also not get a hint for cookies, although some may already be in use.
-So assume that the website uses cookies.
+The only working domain is [this one](https://type-error.netlify.app).
+<br>Work is underway to forward an automatic redirect from the GitHub page to this address.
+<br>A domain without a Netlify subdomain does not exist at this time.

 <br>